 Babies have a lot to say, even before they can actually speak familiar animal names like “dog” and “bunny.”
 Baby Signs are simple gestures that allow babies and toddlers to communicate what they see, what they need, and even how they feel.
 Research has shown that Baby Signs decrease frustration and tantrums and help your… More Baby Signs for Animals

-This pioneering book offers a refreshingly new practical approach for those caring for a child with multiple disabilities.
-Uses familiar, everyday routines (ie: washing, dressing, playing) to develop the child’s abilities in all functions.
+In its day this was pioneering book offered a refreshingly new practical approach for those caring for a child with multiple disabilities.
+It’s still relevant for today… it uses familiar, everyday routines (ie: washing, dressing, playing) to develop the child’s abilities in all functions.

 Full of ideas and activities for exploring the world with babies~ a great book for parents, child care providers and infant program teachers.
 Activities are listed by age and by sense. (seeing, touching, hearing, moving, feeling).